 C.1 - Yes.
-The course outline for MIT610 highlights weekly activity that maps directly to the eight course objectives.
+The course outline for MIT612 highlights weekly activity that maps directly to the objectives.
+However, specific assignments are not indicated in the syllabus along with specific course outcomes.
 C.2 - No. The syllabus does not articulate the expectations of each student.